CUC ADVISORIES - Saipan Tribune

 CUC ADVISORIES

-There will be a scheduled power service interruption on June 28, 2022, as the Commonwealth Utilities Corp. continues its ongoing systems maintenance.
+There will be a scheduled power service interruption today, June 28, 2022 as the Commonwealth Utilities Corp. continues its ongoing systems maintenance.

 • Purpose: To re-install overhear primary conductors and conductor jumpers for the two airbrake switches.